Homepage

 Watch the video

-Facilitating the Uptake of Alternative Fertilisers
+Facilitating the Uptake of Circular Fertilisers

 The opportunity

-FER-PLAY is promoting alternative fertilisers as a promising solution to this environmental challenge.
+FER-PLAY is promoting circular fertilisers as a promising solution to this environmental challenge.
 These fertilisers offer an opportunity to reduce the environmental impact of fertilisers and close the loop between domestically available resources and required nutrients to be used in fertilising products.

 Produced using nutrients recovered from locally sourced secondary raw materials, these fertilisers provide an alternative to incineration or landfilling that offers multiple potential benefits.

-Alternative fertilisers can provide yield benefits while minimising the risks associated with fast-acting conventional fertilisers, protecting the soil and water from nutrient enrichment.
+Circular fertilisers can provide yield benefits while minimising the risks associated with fast-acting conventional fertilisers, protecting the soil and water from nutrient enrichment.